CCaribe9/SHAPEffects/README.md

 ## Abstract

 Feature selection is one of the most relevant processes in any methodology for creating a statistical learning model.
-Generally, existing algorithms establish some criterion to select the most influential variables, discarding those that do not contribute any relevant information to the model.
-This methodology makes sense in a classical static situation where the joint distribution of the data does not vary over time.
+Usually, existing algorithms establish some criterion to select the most influential variables, discarding those that do not contribute to the model with any relevant information.
+This methodology makes sense in a static situation where the joint distribution of the data does not vary over time.
 However, when dealing with real data, it is common to encounter the problem of the dataset shift and, specifically, changes in the relationships between variables (concept shift).
-In this case, the influence of a variable cannot be the only indicator of its quality as a regressor of the model, since the relationship learned in the traning phase may not correspond to the current situation.
+In this case, the influence of a variable cannot be the only indicator of its quality as a regressor of the model, since the relationship learned in the training phase may not correspond to the current situation.
+In tackling this problem, our approach establishes a direct relationship between the Shapley values and prediction errors, operating at a more local level to effectively detect the individual biases introduced by each variable.
+The proposed methodology is evaluated through various examples, including synthetic scenarios mimicking sudden and incremental shift situations, as well as two real-world cases characterized by concept shifts.
+Additionally, we perform three analyses of standard situations to assess the algorithm's robustness in the absence of shifts.
+The results demonstrate that our proposed algorithm significantly outperforms state-of-the-art feature selection methods in concept shift scenarios, while matching the performance of existing methodologies in static situations.
-Thus, this paper proposes a new feature selection methodology for regression problems that takes this fact into account, using Shapley values to study the effect that each variable has on the predictions.
-Five examples are analysed: four correspond to standard situations where the method matches the state of the art in terms of MAE, RMSE and R2, and one example related to electricity price forecasting (EPF) where a concept shift phenomenon has occurred in the Iberian market.
-In this case the proposed algorithm improves the results significantly.